URI:

 advancement far more likely to occur.

-One thing the researchers can say for sure is that the migration
+> One thing the researchers can say for sure is that the

-into Anatolia occurred on an impressively large scale.
-They
+migration into Anatolia occurred on an impressively large scale.

-can’t determine the precise numbers of migrants who entered, but
+They can’t determine the precise numbers of migrants who

-their study found residents of ancient Anatolia in the relevant
+entered, but their study found residents of ancient Anatolia in

-have been welcomed by the locals, who undoubtedly appreciated
+The migrants must have been welcomed by the locals, who

 Even assuming the unlikely scenario that the immigrants were